 Today, numerous Bitcoin lending platforms offer all types of financing services.
 Financing options include obtaining a loan to buy Bitcoin, using your Bitcoin to get a loan in fiat, and lending your crypto to others seeking financing.
 While all of these platforms offer different services, they all have one thing in common: they’re all betting the price of crypto will continue to rise.

-The primary goal of Bitcoin lending platforms is to provide users with more leverage in their trading endeavors.
+The primary goal of platforms that lend crypto is to provide users with more leverage in their trading endeavors.
 Leverage is an investment strategy in which you multiply the effectiveness of your trades via borrowed money.
 It’s a common strategy in the stock market.